 Editor’s Note: Check out our ultimate guide on Thailand Travel Tips which features the best things to do, where to stay, and what to eat.

-Also, when eating in a restaurant, it pays to compliment them by saying “aroy” for the food as you’re about to pay.
-I do this all the time regardless if its a nice restaurant or some hole in the wall street food joint.
+On a side note, when eating in a restaurant, it pays to compliment them by saying “aroy” for the food as you’re about to pay.
+I do this all the time regardless if it’s a nice restaurant or some hole in the wall street food joint.
 Trust me, a small compliment goes a long way!

 - Not Spicy – Mai phet